davidfrantz/force/docs/source/components/higher-level/cfi/format.rst

 ^^^^^^^^^^^^^^^^^

 The data are organized in a gridded data structure, i.e. data cubes.
 The tiles manifest as directories in the file system, and the images are stored within.
+For mosaicking, use force-mosaic.

 .. seealso::